aukan/modella-bcrypt/README.md

 modella-bcrypt
 ======

-Adds encrypted password field using bcrypt-nodejs and a verification method for that field.
+Adds hashed field using bcrypt-nodejs and a compareField method to verify it.
+Safe for password encryption.

 # Installation